Yukon River canoe, Canada

 5-6hrs

-Continue along the remote section of the Yukon River, soaking up the feeling of being disconnected form the outside world for nearly a week already.
-Throughout the expedition your guides will be on the lookout for chances to get off the water and stretch the legs with hikes up to lookout points or epic sunset spots, giving you a fresh perspective on the Yukon off the water.
+Continue along the remote section of the Yukon River, soaking up the feeling of being disconnected from the outside world for nearly a week already.
+Throughout the expedition your guides will be on the lookout for viewpoints or epic sunset spots, to give you a fresh perspective of the Yukon off the water.
 On trips later in the summer you can look for wild berries to pick to add to that night's dessert or tomorrow's breakfast.

 Day 9